Property Owners Have A Duty To Protect Children From Hazards

 - Easily accessible roofs

 Children don’t fully comprehend the dangers they face when they trespass on property to investigate something they find interesting.
-Therefore, it’s property owners’ duty to secure potentially dangerous items so that children aren’t able to harm themselves.
+Therefore, it’s property owners’ duty to secure their premises and potentially dangerous items so that children aren’t able to harm themselves.

 Call Us To Discuss What Happened